Fartlek Runs: The Simple, Flexible Way to Run Faster and Build Endurance

 • Can be used in conjunction with heart rate training to guide your hard efforts.

-• Flexibility in terms of the terrain.
+• Flexible in terms of the terrain.

-• Builds aerobic and anaerobic fitness because you are interspersing faster running with your normal running pace without stopping.
+• Build aerobic and anaerobic fitness because you are interspersing faster running with your normal running pace without stopping.
 This requires you to rely on both aerobic and anaerobic metabolism while building endurance and speed training.1Bacon, A. P., Carter, R. E., Ogle, E. A., & Joyner, M. J. (2013).
 VO2max Trainability and High Intensity Interval Training in Humans: A Meta-Analysis.
 PLoS ONE8(9), e73182. https://doi.org/10.1371/journal.pone.0073182

 • Can improve VO2 max2Mazurek, K., Zmijewski, P., Krawczyk, K., Czajkowska, A., Kęska, A., Kapuscinski, P., & Mazurek, T. (2016).
 High intensity interval and moderate continuous cycle training in a physical education programme improves health-related fitness in young females.
 Biology of Sport33(2), 139–144. https://doi.org/10.5604/20831862.1198626 or aerobic capacity.3Scribbans, T. D., Vecsey, S., Hankinson, P. B., Foster, W. S., & Gurd, B. J. (2016).
 The Effect of Training Intensity on VO2max in Young Healthy Adults: A Meta-Regression and Meta-Analysis.
 International Journal of Exercise Science9(2), 230–247. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4836566/